cchitsiang/awesome-stars/topics.md

 - [SwifterSwift/SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.
 - [novoda/bonfire-firebase-sample](https://github.com/novoda/bonfire-firebase-sample) - An app to discuss your favourite emojis.
 This is a sample app built with Firebase.
 - [nayafia/contributing-template](https://github.com/nayafia/contributing-template) - Template for writing your own contributing guide
+- [swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.
+- [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [zingchart/awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries
 - [phodal/github](https://github.com/phodal/github) - GitHub 漫游指南- a Chinese ebook on how to build a good project on Github.
 Explore the users' behavior.
 Find some thing interest.